STATEMENT: Protect Head Start. End the Shutdown.

 “For working families, quality child care isn’t optional.
 It keeps parents working, children learning, and communities thriving.
 Employers rely on it for a stable workforce, and children rely on it to build the skills that set the foundation for lifelong success.

 It’s time for lawmakers to return to regular order and continue their important work in funding these programs through the Appropriations process.
 Families need support in finding and affording quality child care.
-The longer Congress wait to re-open the government, the greater the risk to children, families, and our overall economy.
+The longer Congress waits to re-open the government, the greater the risk to children, families, and our overall economy.
 Congress must act now.”